jp-guo/gm-transformer/README.md

 ```
 We also provide the yaml files including GMT and ViT backbones with NGMv2 and BBGM frameworks on Willow-Object-Class dataset.

-For other backbones on Willow-Object-Class, CUB2011, IMC-PT-SparseGM datasets, please download the corresponding yaml files from [ThinkMatch](https://github.com/Thinklab-SJTU/ThinkMatch).
+For other frameworks and datasets, please download the corresponding yaml files from [ThinkMatch](https://github.com/Thinklab-SJTU/ThinkMatch).

 ### GMTR
 To evaluate the performance of attention module in GMTR, please use the yaml file with name ``gmt_ngmv2_[dataset]`` and turn on the switch in the file: